 Self Employment Tax Lawyers in Montgomery

-Self-Employment tax obligations in Montgomery, Alabama
+Self-Employment tax obligations in Montgomery, New York

-Self-employed workers in Montgomery, Alabama pay a self-employment tax rate of 15.3% of their income that's derived from self-employment.
+Self-employed workers in Montgomery, New York pay a self-employment tax rate of 15.3% of their income that's derived from self-employment.
 However, half of whatever they end up paying in self-employment tax is deductible from income tax.
-This basically creates a tax deduction of nearly 8% of one's income, requiring you to only pay taxes on 92% of what you earn.
+This effectively creates a tax deduction of nearly 8% of one's income, requiring you to only pay taxes on 92% of what you earn.
 Additional tax deductions may lower that number further.
 When this deduction is taken into account, the self-employment tax rate is effectively 14%, as opposed to over 15%.

-Can a Montgomery, Alabama Tax Attorney Help?
+Can a Montgomery, New York Tax Attorney Help?

 Self-employed individuals in Montgomery must ensure that they keep good, thorough financial records.
 This makes it much easier to determine what you owe, and, if you need a tax attorney, it makes it easier for them to help you with your legal tax issues.

 With all that said, if you are having difficulty determining just how much money you owe in Medicare and Social Security taxes from self-employment in Montgomery, New York, and keep good financial records, it should be relatively easy for a decent tax attorney to help you.
 And, if you end up facing a more serious legal issue over your self-employment tax liability, a tax attorney may prove to be invaluable.